NicholasMartinez-git/simple-js-projects/README.md

 # simple-js-projects

-A repo for practicing simple JavaScript projects to re-enforce the fundamentals.
+A repo for practicing simple JavaScript projects to reinforce the fundamentals.
 The projects below will be the ones I'm attempting...

 Vanilla JavaScript Projects: